-The landlords submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on February 25, 2021, the landlords personally served the tenants the Notice of Direct Request Proceeding.
-The landlords had a witness sign the Proof of Service Notice of Direct Request Proceeding to confirm this service.
+The landlords submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on March 11, 2021, the landlords personally served Tenant N.U. the Notice of Direct Request Proceeding.
+The landlords had Tenant N.U. sign the Proof of Service Notice of Direct Request Proceeding to confirm personal service.
+Based on the written submissions of the landlords and in accordance with section 89 of the Act, I find that Tenant N.U. has been duly served with the Direct Request Proceeding documents on March 11, 2021.